A. Form 400

 1. I submitted my rulemaking action to OAL in a single email, but it was rejected.
 Why?

 OAL’s emergency regulations originally approved in July of 2020 required electronic submissions to be contained within a single email.
 In OAL’s certificate of compliance action to make the underlying emergency regulations permanent, OAL expanded the allowable size of an agency’s electronic submission.
 As of April 18, 2022, each electronic submission must include two emails, neither of which may exceed 25 MB in size.
-The first email must include seven identical electronic files, each of which includes one electronic copy of the regulation text and one electronic Form 400.
+The first email must include one electronic copy of the regulation text and one electronic Form 400.
 The second email must include all documents and information comprising the rulemaking record.

 Yes, the documents and information comprising the rulemaking record may be submitted in any commonly available file format.